The Connected Car

 - GPS – Satellite navigation system used for location and map directions from any unobstructed point on Earth.

-- Bluetooth & Bluetooth LE – Used for connecting short range wireless devices in the car such as smartphones, gaming systems and controllers.
+- Bluetooth & Bluetooth Low Energy – Used for connecting short range wireless devices in the car such as smartphones, gaming systems and controllers.

 - 4G/LTE – The high speed data pipe into the car, enabling the delivery of music, video, news, and information to the car’s on-board entertainment system.